 Roger Highfield was appointed Science Director of the Science Museum Group in 2019 after serving eight years as Director of External Affairs, when he was responsible for advocacy, press and marketing.
-Previously he was the Editor of New Scientist magazine between 2008 and 2011 and the Science Editor of the Daily Telegraph between 1988 and 2008.
+Previously he was Editor of New Scientist magazine between 2008 and 2011 and the Science Editor of the Daily Telegraph between 1988 and 2008.
 Roger has published articles widely, including in Wired, Science, Observer, Sunday Times, Spectator and Economist.
-He has written seven books, including two bestsellers, and edited two by the genomics pioneer Craig Venter.
+He has written eight books, including two bestsellers, and edited two by the genomics pioneer Craig Venter.

 A member of the UKRI-Medical Research Council and Fellow of the Royal Society of Biology, Roger won the Royal Society’s Wilkins-Bernal-Medawar prize in 2012 and over the decades has garnered many awards for journalism, notably a British Press Award.

 Sally Macdonald started her career as curator of decorative arts at Manchester Art Gallery.
 She moved to London and worked as Deputy Director at the Geffrye Museum before going on to set up a new multi-award-winning museum and heritage service in Croydon.

 More recently she worked in a variety of roles at University College London, ending up as Director of Public and Cultural Engagement.
 In September 2014 she became Director of the Science and Industry Museum.